cdapio/coopr/docs/docs/source/rest/tenants.rst

 The POST body is a JSON Object that must contain ``name`` and ``workers`` as keys specifying the name of the tenant and the number of workers assigned to the tenant.
-Other key-value pairs can be added to specify other tenant specific settings.
+Other key-value pairs can be added to specify other tenant specific settings, such as quotas on the maximum number of clusters and nodes allowed within the tenant.

 POST Parameters
 ^^^^^^^^^^^^^^^^